HMS Emerald (1795): Later service

-Emerald took two French sloops in July 1809.
+Gambier received much disapproval for his inaction at Basque Roads and on 26 July 1809 was court-martialled.
+Maitland, who had been one of his critics, was by then serving with Emerald on the Irish station and did not attend the hearing.
+That same month, Emerald captured two French sloops.
 Deux Freres, en route for Guadeloupe from Rochelle when captured, arrived in Plymouth on 26 July.
 A week later, Emerald captured the French schooner Balance, which had been sailing to France from Guadeloupe.
 Both captures carried letters of marque.
 The first, of four guns, was carrying a small reinforcement for Guadeloupe's garrison.
 The second, also of four guns, was carrying a cargo of coffee and other colonial produce.

 While off the coast of Ireland on 8 October, Emerald rescued a British brig by capturing Incomparable, an 8-gun French privateer.
 The Frenchman was about to take the British vessel when Emerald intervened.
 Incomparable had a crew of 63 men and was four days out of Saint-Malo, but had not yet captured any other vessel.
 Still in Irish waters on 6 November, Emerald took the 16-gun French brig Fanfaron, two days out of Brest and bound for Guadeloupe.
 After an all-night chase, Emerald caught up.
 Capitaine de fregate Croquet Deschateurs of Fanfaron resisted, firing several broadsides and a final double-shotted broadside.
 Unable to escape, Deschateurs prepared to board but Emerald evaded the manoeuvre and fired a broadside that dismasted Fanfaron, leaving Deschateurs no option but to surrender his vessel.
 The subsequent French court-martial not only absolved Deschateurs of any liability for the loss but also commended him for his conduct.
 Four days later Emerald arrived at Cork with Fanfaron and Luna.
 Fanfaron, with a crew of 113, had been carrying a cargo of flour, salt and other provisions, as well as iron, lead and nails, all for Guadeloupe.

 At the beginning of February 1810, Emerald captured and sent into Plymouth, Commerce, Hanson, master, which had been sailing from Drontheim to Bordeaux.
 Then on 22 March, Emerald captured the 350-ton (bm) Belle Etoile in the Bay of Biscay.
 Caught after a twelve-hour chase during which she jettisoned much of her cargo; Belle Etoile, out of Bayonne, was pierced for 20 guns but only carried eight.
 Carrying a cargo of wine, flour, oil, and other merchandise to Île de France, she was sent into Cork with her 56-man crew.
 Emerald captured an American ship, Wasp, in July 1810.
 Wasp was carrying 91 passengers from New York to Bordeaux; they arrived at Plymouth on 30 July.